 We recommend the Intercontinental The Strings Tokyo Hotel.
 It’s a large hotel with nice rooms.
 And it couldn’t be in a better location.
 They have everything you could need there and it’s really convenient.
 (Read reviews on Trip Advisor or click here to book your stay.)

-For more hotel options, check these Hotels in Tokyo, Japan.
+For more hotel options, check Booking.com for other hotels in Tokyo.

 Guided Tour of Japan

 The language barrier in Japan can be quite daunting.
 Guided tours are a great way to experience a country you’re not completely comfortable in.
 If you think you’d feel more comfortable in the hands of an experienced guide, you might want to check out one of the tours operated by Japan and More.